wday0507/volatility-surface/README.md

 This project constructs a smooth volatility surface for options data from Yahoo Finance.
 K-Nearest Neighbours is used to detect outlier IV's, and a Radial Basis Function is used for 3D interpolation of the surface.

+## Introduction

+What is a vol surface?

+Why is it useful?

+Why do we want a smooth IV surface?

 ## Process

 **1/ Data Collection** - collect options data from YF